ninacobe/ninacobe.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Nina, a 4th-year PhD student at the [Max Planck Institute for Software Systems](https://www.mpi-sws.org/) where I am advised by [Dr. Manuel Gomez Rodriguez](https://people.mpi-sws.org/~manuelgr/index.html) and at [ETH Zurich](https://bsse.ethz.ch/) where I am co-advised by [Prof. Dr. Niko Beerenwinkel](https://bsse.ethz.ch/cbg/group/people/person-detail.MTQ5NDE3.TGlzdC81MTYsOTQ0ODM3Mzc2.html) under the [ELLIS PhD Program](https://ellis.eu/projects/human-centric-machine-learning-in-healthcare).
-My interests lie in human-centric machine learning for healthcare applications, on how to leverage the collaboration between human and machine learning models to create better performing and robust systems.
-In particular, I am interested in the design of collaborative  decision-support systems to tackle problems associated with standardizing healthcare leveraging tools from causality and uncertainty estimation.
+My research interests lie in the design of collaborative decision-support systems to improve human-decision making, leveraging tools from machine learning, causality and uncertainty estimation.
+My research is particularly motivated by the application of such systems in healthcare in order to improve patient care.

 I am currently doing a research visit at the MPI of Biochemistry hosted by [Prof. Dr. Karsten Borgwardt](https://www.biochem.mpg.de/8147701/CV).